(one synonym : Plusia secundaria Walker, )

 The pupa develops inside a soft white silky cocoon.
 This is spun on the underside of a leaf and covered in bits of leaf and droppings.
 The adult emerges after a pupal duration of about three weeks in summer.

 The adult moth is predominently brown in colour, with bunched hairs on its head which look like a short pair of horns.
-On each fore wing is a silvery figure of eight and a tiny silver 'S'.
+On each forewing is a silvery distorted, sometimes disconnected,figure of eight, and a much smaller silver 'S'.
 This silver 'S' distinguishes it from the related species: Chrysodeixis eriosoma, which is otherwise very similar.
 They both have a wingspan of about 3 cms.
-Some adults had grey patches adorning their fore wings.
-The hind wings are fawn in colour with a dark brown terminal area.
+Some adults had grey patches adorning their forewings.
+The hindwings are fawn in colour with a dark brown terminal area.
 The pheromones of this species have been identified.

 The moth has an unusual natural posture.
 Unlike most moth species which seem to try to flatten themselves against the the surface on which they are resting, moths of this species seem to make themselves as narrow as possible.